 The PLuS Alliance combines the strengths of three leading universities Arizona State University, King’s College London and University of New South Wales Sydney, to find research-led solutions and expand access to world-class learning, to make tangible differences to world issues such as global ageing and contribute to a more just and sustainable future.
 The PLuS Alliance is building a global innovation network with like-minded people and organisations across academia, government, industry, philanthrophy and communities.The PLuS Alliance also provides access to world-class online education programmes, giving some students the opportunity to take a PLuS shared module from one of the other partner institutions.

 The ARK-TransCampus partnership is a unique initiative between two of Europe’s leading academic institutions, King's College London and Technische Universität Dresden.
 This partnership aims to stimulate, support and enable collaborations in fields of research within the ageing themes through academic exchange and sharing of resources to promote translational projects and knowledge transfer.
 Current TransCampus academics with expertise in ageing research are listed below and links with researchers at the Max Planck Institute of Molecular Cell Biology & Genetics in Dresden are being developed.

 Science Gallery London

-Science Gallery London is part of the Global Science Gallery Network – which will see eight galleries open or in development by 2020, connecting King’s researchers to galleries worldwide.
-Each Science Gallery will provide its home city with a platform for live research and experimentation – exposing local communities to unexpected and surprising exhibitions and inspiring the next generation of creative thinkers.
+Science Gallery London is part of the Global Science Gallery Network, connecting King’s researchers to galleries worldwide.
+Each Science Gallery provides its home city with a platform for live research and experimentation – exposing local communities to unexpected and surprising exhibitions and inspiring the next generation of creative thinkers.